What are Omega-3 fatty acids?

 Mangilli and colleagues (11) investigated the effects of 28 days supplementation with Omega-3 on body composition and strength in physically active men.
 The study was randomised, double–blind, and placebo controlled, considered to be the ‘gold standard’ in research.
 The results showed that Omega-3 supplementation produced a significant increase in muscle mass in comparison to a placebo.
 The average lean mass at the beginning of the trial was 64.2 kg, which rose to 66.2 kg on completion of the study.

-Another study achieved (12) achieved similar results in a group of 44 men and women with an average age of 34 years.
+Another study (12) achieved similar results in a group of 44 men and women with an average age of 34 years.
 These showed a 0.5kg increase in muscle mass after 6 weeks supplementation with Omega-3 while the placebo showed a 0.1kg reduction.

 The results of a study by Smith and colleagues (6) showed that supplementation with an Omega-3 for a period of 8 weeks in healthy men and women aged 25-45 years increased the anabolic response of muscle to amino acids and insulin.
 This led to an increase in muscle cell size and protein concentration.